Get safe and painless root canal treatment in Singapore with Dr Seah, a certified endodontist at Dr Seah Root Canal + Surgical Implant Clinic.

 Root canal treatment, or endodontics, is a procedure performed by dentists to address issues within a tooth’s root.
 This procedure may be needed when the innermost pulp of the tooth, which contains nerves and blood vessels, becomes inflamed.
 This inflammation is usually caused by tooth decay or damage that allows bacteria to enter through cracks in the tooth.
+The main aim of a root canal treatment is to preserve the tooth’s remaining structure, without extraction, while addressing the discomfort.

 Following in the footsteps of his peers in the USA, like Dr Stephen Buchanan, Dr Seah is the first endodontist in Singapore to be trained in both endodontics and implant surgery.
 Dr Seah regularly performs both types of procedures.

-You may feel consistent and severe dis-comfort in your face, jaw, or teeth due to inflammation in the tooth.
+You may feel consistent and severe discomfort in your face, jaw, or teeth due to inflammation in the tooth.

-You may feel a dull ache or sharp dis-comfort in your teeth when you consume hot or cold food and beverages.
+You may feel a dull ache or sharp discomfort in your teeth when you consume hot or cold food and beverages.

 The inflammation of the tooth may also cause the gums to swell, feel extra sensitive or painful and ooze pus.